ezzabuzaid/website/pages/blog/journal/running-untrusted-javascript-code.md

 eval('console.log("I am dangerous!")');
 ```

-When you run this code, it’ll log that message.
-Essentially eval is a JS interpreter that is capable of accessing the global/window scope.
+When you run this code, it logs that message.
+Essentially, eval is a JS interpreter capable of accessing the global/window scope.

 ```ts
 const res = await eval('fetch(`https://jsonplaceholder.typicode.com/users`)');
 const users = await res.json();
 ```

 This code uses `fetch` which is defined in the global scope.
-The interpreter doesn’t know about it but since eval can access window it knows.
-That implies running eval in the browser is different than running it in a server environment or worker.
+The interpreter doesn’t know about it, but since eval can access a window, it knows.
+That implies that running an eval in the browser is different from running it in a server environment or worker.

 ```ts
 eval(`document.body`);